What is Concrete Formwork?

 The Role of Film Faced Plywood in Formwork Systems

 Film faced plywood has become a preferred material in formwork systems due to its durability and smooth finish.
-This type of plywood is coated with a phenolic film that makes it resistant to moisture, chemicals, and abrasion.
+Manufacturers coat this plywood with a phenolic film.
+This film resists moisture, chemicals, and abrasion.
 As a result, film faced plywood is ideal for use in concrete formwork, where it provides a smooth surface finish to the concrete and can withstand multiple uses without significant wear and tear.

 Film faced plywood also offers an added benefit of reducing the need for additional finishing on the concrete surface.
-Because the plywood creates a smooth finish, there’s less need for sanding or plastering once the formwork is removed.
+The plywood produces a smooth concrete finish.
+As a result, crews spend less time sanding or plastering after they strip the formwork.
 This not only saves time and labor costs but also ensures a more polished and professional look for the final structure.

 Types of Concrete Formwork: Traditional vs. Engineered Systems